Cairo woman rescues little girl being sexually assaulted on CCTV feed

-Category: World Hits: 2An Egyptian woman rescued a little girl from a man who was sexually assaulting her after spotting the ongoing incident on her building’s CCTV feed.
+Category: World Hits: 4An Egyptian woman rescued a little girl from a man who was sexually assaulting her after spotting the ongoing incident on her building’s CCTV feed.
 The woman saw the man bring the child into a corner of the stairwell and put his hand under her clothes, running his hands over her body.
 The suspect was identified after this footage was posted online.
 Activists have been speaking out against what they say is Egypt’s rape culture.

 Read more https://observers.france24.com/en/africa/20210316-egypte-pedophilie-videosurveillance-caire